A Burr in their britches

 Not only have the members of the Senate GOP made it clear that they will not convict the president on the charges House Democrats are considering for impeachment, but they have generally used their chairmanships and control of schedule to deny Democrats the chance to harass or genuinely threaten the Trump presidency.

 In addition, the Senate Judiciary committee under Lindsey Graham of South Carolina has enlisted itself in the war against the Deep State.
-If you say “Mueller” north of Statuary Hall these days you’ll get 14 “Bruce Orrs” and two dozen “Page and Strzoks” for your penance.
+If you say “Mueller” north of Statuary Hall these days you’ll get 14 “Bruce Ohrs” and two dozen “Page and Strzoks” for your penance.
 Whether you like these probes of probes or not, they too are just as easily explained by honest dealing and pursuit of truth as those run by Democrats in the lower chamber.

 Hey.
 It’s Washington.
 Barely surmounting low bars is kind of our jam.